grassroot72/fbputs/README.md

 The main purpose of my program is to "puts" strings onto the linux framebuffer, so I use "fb" as the prefix of "puts" and name the repository as "fbputs".

+The code in this program can be used as a reference to display unicode characters, ex. in a GUI.

 ```

 ## Features